stytchauth/stytch-b2b-saas-pre-built-ui-example/README.md

 >
 > Happy Coding!

-This demo app is focused on demonstrating the power and flexibility of [Stytch](stytch) in [B2B Authentication](https://stytch.com/b2b) scenarios from a **frontend-focused** approach, leveraging [Stytch Pre-built B2B UI components](https://stytch.com/docs/b2b/guides/ui-components/overview).
+This example app is focused on demonstrating the power and flexibility of [Stytch](stytch) in [B2B Authentication](https://stytch.com/b2b) scenarios from a **frontend-focused** approach, leveraging [Stytch Pre-built B2B UI components](https://stytch.com/docs/b2b/guides/ui-components/overview).
 Custom functionality is achieved using [Stytch Frontend SDKs](https://stytch.com/docs/b2b/guides/implementation/frontend-headless) and direct calls to the [Stytch Backend API](https://stytch.com/docs/b2b/guides/implementation/backend).

 ## 👀 Looking for an example of [Stytch B2B with a headless/custom UI][stytch-headless-ui]? 👀